 A bit about George Winstone

 Born in London, the rising star saxophonist George Winstone relocated to New York City in March 2019, bolstered by the endorsements of music legends Chick Corea, Jacob Collier, Ben Monder, and Chris Potter.
 With his characteristically warm sound, daring technical concept, and adventurous spirit, Winstone is poised as a new voice in contemporary music: one whose vision for the future is beholden to an expansive sense of the past.
 The 27-year-old’s latest effort, Odysseus, is a striking duo improvisation with the iconic guitarist Ben Monder.
 Spontaneously composed from beginning to end, it juxtaposes an entire journey’s-worth of Winstone’s darting melodies against Monder’s haunting glacial soundscapes.
-Odysseus is set for release in summer of 2022.
+Odysseus is set for release in Winter of 2022.

 In his migration to New York City—made one year before the beginning of the pandemic—what drove the young saxophonist an ocean away from home was a sense, long-felt, that his place was really in the United States.
 “Instinctively, I felt there would be more space for me to grow as an artist,” he reflects.
 “For the Americans, the jazz tradition: it’s part of your land, your history, in a very visceral way.
 There’s an exuberance of spirit and a playfulness that occurs in the American musicians: a freedom.”